 Note: If your department requires completion of this module, only the asynchronous portions of this workshop on Canvas are required.
 In the synchronous session, staff from IDHR will answer common questions, discuss scenarios, and help you better understand your role as a Responsible Employee.

-Feedback on written assignments can be a challenging and often time-consuming activity.
+Feedback on written assignments can be challenging and often time-consuming as a TA/TT.
 In this module, you will learn how to formulate helpful feedback for your students while balancing your feedback between style and content.
 You will also discuss ways to grade writing more efficiently and effectively.

 Using Canvas